keitht22/01-Interactive_Fiction/README.md

-# 01-Interactive_Fiction
+# The-Town-Of-Fortune

-First project for C220 Game Technology course.
-Game was prototyped using Twine, and plays using a basic engine written in Python which reads from a JSON file.
+Interactive Fiction Game for MSCH-C220, 12 September 2020

+An interactive-fiction game engine, composed in Twine, exported with Twison, and written in Python

+## Implementation

+Built using Visual Studio Code and Python 3.8.5. game.json was created in Twine 2 and exported with Twison 0.0.1 (https://github.com/lazerwalker/twison)

+## References

+None

+## Future Development

+None

+## Created by

+Tyler N Keith